nseba/commit-ai/SECURITY.md

 | 1.0.x   | :white_check_mark: |
 | < 1.0   | :x:                |

+## Recent Security Updates

+For detailed information about recent security fixes and vulnerability resolutions, see [SECURITY_UPDATES.md](SECURITY_UPDATES.md).

 ## Reporting a Vulnerability

 The Commit-AI team takes security seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.